Everclear: Safety and health risks

-The extreme alcohol concentration of Everclear presents two primary dangers: rapid alcohol poisoning and extreme flammability.
+The alcohol concentration of Everclear presents two primary dangers: rapid alcohol poisoning and extreme flammability.

 Acute alcohol poisoning and sexual assault

 At 95% ABV (190-proof), Everclear is more than twice as potent as standard spirits.
 This allows for the rapid consumption of a large quantity of alcohol, often masked in punches, leading to a dangerously high blood alcohol content and potentially fatal alcohol poisoning.
 University officials have singled out the product for its role in binge drinking and sexual assault.
-Frostburg State University President Jonathan C. Gibralter warned that "most of the time students don't even know they're consuming it," while other university leaders have called it a "date rape drug."
-Then-University of Virginia President Teresa Sullivan specifically compared the odorless and colorless Everclear to a "date rape" drug for its ability to create conditions in which sexual assaults can occur.
+Frostburg State University President Jonathan C. Gibralter warned that "most of the time students don't even know they're consuming it," while other university leaders have called it a date rape drug.
+University of Virginia President Teresa Sullivan specifically compared the odorless and colorless Everclear to a "date rape" drug for its ability to create conditions in which sexual assaults can occur.

 Extreme flammability and flame jetting

-With a flash point of approximately 14°C (57.2°F), Everclear is classified as a highly flammable substance.
-Its high ethanol content causes it to behave like a commercial fire accelerant when exposed to an open flame.
-This can lead to "flame jetting," where alcohol vapor escaping the bottle ignites and the flame travels back into the container, causing a violent expulsion of burning liquid.
-News reports and legal filings have described this effect as turning the bottle into a "makeshift flamethrower."
-The burning alcohol, often with a nearly invisible blue flame, can adhere to skin and fabric, causing deep and extensive third-degree burns.
+The burning alcohol can adhere to skin and fabric, causing deep and extensive third-degree burns.

 Labeling and marketing controversy

 Removal of explicit warnings

 For decades, Everclear bottles featured a prominent, explicit warning on the front label, often in a red box, stating:

 CAUTION: DO NOT APPLY TO OPEN FLAME.
-KEEP AWAY FROM FIRE, HEAT AND OPEN FLAME - CONTENTS MAY IGNITE OR EXPLODE.
+KEEP AWAY FROM FIRE, HEAT AND OPEN FLAME – CONTENTS MAY IGNITE OR EXPLODE.

 In 2018, as part of a major rebranding effort, Luxco removed this detailed warning.
 The new label relegated safety information to a small box on the back, containing only the words:

 WARNING: FLAMMABLE LIQUID.
 HANDLE WITH CARE.